Jason Cons

 State/Sovereignty/Territory

-Graduate Seminar Last Taught: Fall 2019
+Graduate Seminar Last Taught: Spring 2024

 This course provides a rigorous introduction to the anthropology of the state.
 Focusing primarily on key theoretical interventions within anthropology and cognate disciplines, the course introduces a set different ways to understand the exercise and accomplishment of rule.
 Course readings are oriented around a series of key questions and debates in both historical and contemporary discussion of state power.
 Namely, the course asks: